andy-reiu/dosesyncfront/README.md

-# 🖥️ DoseSync – Frontend
+☢️ DoseSync – Frontend v1

-This is the frontend application for DoseSync, built with Vue 3.
-It provides the user interface to interact with the DoseSync backend API, managing medical dosing data in a user-friendly way.
+A user-friendly web interface for managing patient scheduling and dose planning in the Nuclear Department.

+The frontend allows staff to plan today's or the week's schedule—when to inject, how much to inject, and monitor remaining doses after injections.
+It supports role-based access and interacts seamlessly with the backend system to ensure accurate, real-time data.

+There are user interfaces for managing calculations, hospital data, and isotopes.
+DoseSync provides two user roles:
+- **Admins** (Doctors or Physicists) who can create and modify plans
+- **Technicians** who can view schedules and dose information only

+Schedules and data can also be exported as PDFs for reporting and offline use.

+---
+DoseSync Frontend is built with React and communicates with the backend via REST APIs.
+This repository contains the client-side codebase responsible for the user experience and UI interactions.

-## 🚀 Features
+🚀 Features

-- Vue 3 Composition API
-- Vue Router for navigation
-- Axios for HTTP requests
+- Modern, responsive interface for daily/weekly injection planning
-- Bootstrap 5 for responsive UI components
-- FontAwesome icons
-- FullCalendar integration for scheduling or calendar views
+- Secure login and role-based access
+- Real-time dose calculation feedback from backend
-- PDF generation using html2pdf.js
+- PDF export of schedules
+- Easy configuration of hospitals, isotopes, and user profiles
-- Date handling with date-fns
+- Seamless integration with the backend REST API

-## 🛠️ Tech Stack
+🛠️ Tech Stack

-- Vue 3
+- React 18+
-- Vue Router
+- TypeScript
-- Axios
+- Axios for API communication
-- Bootstrap 5
-- FontAwesome
-- FullCalendar
+- React Router
+- Material-UI (or Tailwind CSS)
+- Redux Toolkit or Context API
+- Vite / Webpack for bundling

+## 📝 Prerequisites

-- html2pdf.js
+- Node.js 18+
-- date-fns
+- npm or yarn
+- A running instance of the [DoseSync Backend](https://github.com/andy-reiu/dosesyncback)

+### Getting Started
 ## Project setup
 ```
 npm install